 I first met Toni at a canoe show in Canada many years ago.
 There, I was introduced to his exquisite, award-winning photographs, many of which would eventually find their way into his books.
 During our talks about canoeing, Toni shared stories about his teen life in the concentration camps—the frequent beatings, rampant disease, constant starvation, catching rats and snakes (at risk of brutal punishment) to stave off starvation and the growing death toll.
 Sitting across from Toni with a good Canadian beer in hand, I would never have guessed that this kind-hearted, talented man had endured such hardships.

-I start a lot of books that I don’t finish.
-“The Devil’s Grin” was one I couldn’t put down!
-Though Toni is best known for his award-winning photos (one of which was used in the design of a Canada Post stamp), he was an accomplished writer.
-There are no “slow” parts or fluff in this book.
-“The Devil’s Grin” is an awesome and enlightening read.
-In 2013, Toni offered the "Devil's Grin" as a free PDF download on his web-site.
-It has been unavailable since his death so I am pleased to offer it HERE.
+Though Toni is best known for his award-winning photos (one of which was used in the design of a Canada Post stamp) he was an accomplished writer.
+In 2013, he offered the "Devil's Grin" as a free PDF download on his web-site.
+It has been unavailable since his death so I am pleased to offer it here.

 CLICK THE PHOTO BELOW TO DOWNLOAD THE FREE BOOK